New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 UNLV Stats and Trends

-- This year, the Rebels have an against-the-spread record of 4-3 in their seven games as an underdog of 2 points or more.
+- The Rebels have been underdogs by 2 points or more seven times this season and are 4-3 ATS in those contests.

-- UNLV's games this year have gone over the total in three out of seven opportunities (42.9%).
+- UNLV's games this season have gone over the total in three out of seven opportunities (42.9%).

-- When UNLV scores more than 25.5 points, it is 1-0 against the spread and 0-2 overall.
+- UNLV is 1-0 against the spread and 0-2 overall when the team scores more than 25.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.